pnp/vscode-viva/README.md

 [Check out our docs for more details](https://github.com/pnp/vscode-viva/wiki/6-Teams-Toolkit-Integration)

+### 1️⃣2️⃣ Node.js Version Manager Support

+By default, the Viva Connections Toolkit will use the Node.js version that is installed on your machine.
+If you want to use a different version, you can use a Node.js Version Manager such as [nvm](https://github.com/nvm-sh/nvm) or [nvs](https://github.com/jasongin/nvs).
+The Viva Connections Toolkit will detect the preferred version of Node.js if a `.nvmrc` file is present in the root of your project, and will use that version for all the actions.

+You can use the settings to change which Node.js version manager you want to use.
+You may choose between `nvm` and `nvs`.
+If you wish to avoid using a Node.js version manager, you can set the value to `none`

 ## ⚙️ Architecture

 Viva Connections Toolkit for Visual Studio Code is an abstraction layer on top of the [SPFx](https://aka.ms/spfx) Yeoman generator and [CLI for Microsoft 365](https://pnp.github.io/cli-microsoft365/).